 \section{Theoretical Analysis}

-In this section, we first present our framework on the unbiased recommendation from the distribution shift perspective and derive the two finite-sample generalization bounds.
-We provide the key insight that our theoretical framework is able to unify a series of recent unbiased learning objectives~\cite{bonner2018causal,liu2020general,wang2020information,DBLP:conf/sigir/ChenDQ0XCLY21,wang2021combating,liu2021mitigating}.
+In this section, we first present our framework on unbiased recommendation from the distribution shift perspective with feature adaptation and derive two finite-sample generalization bounds.
+We provide a key insight that our theoretical framework is able to unify a series of recent unbiased learning objectives~\cite{bonner2018causal,liu2020general,wang2020information,DBLP:conf/sigir/ChenDQ0XCLY21,wang2021combating,liu2021mitigating}.